jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (f) sections 112, 113, 115, and 116 (which relate to alterations to, or changes in the use of, a building) and 124 and 129 (which relate to dangerous, affected, and insanitary buildings):
   (fa) any power of decision of a territorial authority under subpart 6A of Part 2, other than a power of decision under section 133AS (territorial authority may carry out seismic work):
   (g) a certificate for public use under section 363A:
-  (h) a certificate under section 589 of the Natural and Built Environment Act 2023.
+  (h) a certificate under section 224(f) of the Resource Management Act 1991.
 (4) Subsection (1)﻿(b) applies to any power of decision under this Act of a regional authority in respect of a dam.
 (4A) Subsection (1)﻿(b) applies to any power of decision of a responsible person under— (a) section 133BS (measures to keep people at safe distance and protect building); or